Mercy Oduyoye: Early life

-Mercy Amba Ewudziwa Oduyoye was born on 21^{st} October, 1934 to Akan parents Charles Kwaw Yamoah and Mercy Yaa Dakwaa Yamoah in Brong Asante village.
+Mercy Amba Ewudziwa Oduyoye was born on 21st October 1934 to Akan parents Charles Kwaw Yamoah and Mercy Yaa Dakwaa Yamoah in Brong Asante village.
 She was born on her grandfather's cocoa farm on Amoanna, near Asamankese, Ghana, as the eldest of nine siblings.
 The name Ewudziwa is of Akan origin and was given to her in honor of her grandfather.

-Her father was an ordained Methodist minister and teacher who became the third President of the Conference Methodist Church in Ghana from 1973–1977.
+Her father was an ordained Methodist minister and teacher who became the third President of the Conference Methodist Church in Ghana from 1973 to 1977.
 Her mother graduated from Wesley Girls School and was an activist for women and children in the church.
 Oduyoye said that she lives out of her "Christianized Akan background."

 Education

-Oduyoye attended Mmofraturo, a Methodist girls' boarding school in Kumasi, Ghana, where biblical courses were required.
-After training to be a teacher at, Kumasi College of Technology, she taught for many years before attending the University of Ghana in 1959 to study theology.
+Oduyoye attended Mmofraturo, a Methodist girls' boarding school in Kumasi, Ghana, where Biblical courses were required.
+In 1959, Oduyoye matriculated at the University of Ghana to study theology.
 She earned her Bachelor of Theology from the University of Ghana in 1963, and continued to the University of Cambridge for her second bachelor's degree (1965) and her Master of Arts degree (1969), both in theology.

 Oduyoye has been awarded honorary degrees by the University of Amsterdam (1991), the University of the Western Cape (2002), Yale University (2008), and Stellenbosch University (2009).